goobta/Ergodox-EZ-Setup/README.md

 ## Context
 My never ending quest to have the perfect keyboard layout.

+## Definitions
+In this repository, the every release is a **keymap** location change.
+Major releases indicate that there is an intrusive change that will require a workflow shift.
+Minor changes indicate a key moved here or there, and doesn't really warrant for a full fledged release.

 ## How to compile
 ### Manually (Not Recommended)
 1. Clone the [qmk_firmware](https://github.com/qmk/qmk_firmware) repo.